Gangezilla/readings/the-algorithm-design-manual/3-data-structures.md

 ## War Story: Stripping Triangulations
 3D Models are represented as a triangulated surface.
 You can specify a triangle's 3 endpoints, but it's more efficient to partition the triangles into strips of adjacent triangles and walk along the strip.
 Since each triangle shares two vertices in common with its neighbours.

+Greedy heuristics always try to grab the best thing first.
+Being greedy doesn't guarantee you the best possible solution.

+## Hashing and Strings
+Hash tables are a very practical way to maintain a dictionary by exploting the fact that looking an item up in an array takes constant time once you have its index.
+A hash function is a mathematical function that maps keys to its integers.
+We'll use the value of our hash function as an index into an array and store our item at that position.
+We use the value of our hash function as an index into an array and store our item at that position.
+The first step of the hash function is to map each key to a large integer which gives us unique identifier numbers.
+A hash table works by taking whatever it is you're storing, and hashing that into a unique ID so it's easier to compare that hash vs the entire long string.

+### Collision Resolution
+When we generate our unique IDs we'll usually get some conflicts.
+Chaining is the easiest approach to collision resolution which relies on a linked list structure that eats up a lot of memory.
+The alternative is called open addressing which isn't too important that i know it tbh.

+### Efficient String Matching via Hashing
+Strings are sequences of characters where the order of the character matters and are fundamental to many computer applications.
+The primary data structure of a string is an array of characters.
+If we're trying to find a given substring within a string

+### Duplicate Detection via Hashing
+The key idea of hashing is to represent a large object using a single number.
+The goal is a representation of the large object

+## Specialized Data Structures
+That covers most of the data structures, but you've got some others too.
+The design principles for these data structures are the same as for basic objects.
+We pick a data structure because there's usually some operation we do repeatedly, so we pick one that does that the most efficiently.
+- String data structures: suffix trees/arrays are special data structures that preprocess strings to make pattern matching operations faster.
+- Geometric data structures: geometric data consists of collections of points and regions.
+This builds into having polygons, and boundaries.
+Spatial data structures such as kd-trees organize points and regions by geometric location to support fast search.
+- Graph data structures: Typically represented using adjacency matrices or adjacency lists.
+- Set data structures: Subsets are usually represented via a dictionary.

+## War Story
+Take home lessons is that you can take a single most regularly used operation and optimise the data structure that gets used to support it.